Shaerif/Windows_User_Folders_Relocation_App/docs/CONTRIBUTING.md

 ## Commit Messages

-Write clear and descriptive commit messages.
+Write clear and concise commit messages.
 A good commit message should include:

 - **Title:** A brief summary of the changes.
 - **Body (optional):** A detailed description of the changes and the reasoning behind them.